brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added a event dispatcher.
     - [Feature] Added deeper search for the source code getter analysis for better results.
     - [Feature] Added Aimeos shop debugger.
+    - [Feature] Added a forced logger, which van be reached by \Krexx:log();
+    - [Feature] Added a jumpTo element after uncollapsing the breadcrumbs for better usability.
     - [Change] Removed the old 4.5 compatibility.
     - [Change] Some internal renaming.
+    - [Change] Removed the constants analysis configuration.
     - [Change] Moved the existing overwrites into plugins.
     - [Change] Used the introduced event system in the plugins when possible
     - [Bugfix] The position of the search field of the hans skin is now calculated correct when the viewport is not on top.